sumkinstein/dailyquest/Daily-Quest.md

 Day 25 of creating useless commits every other day 💀
 ~~Day 26 of creating useless commits every other day ✔️~~
 ~~Day 27 of creating useless commits every other day ✔️~~
+~~Day 28 of creating useless commits every other day ✔️~~
+Day 29 of creating useless commits every other day 💀
-Day 28 of creating useless commits every other day ✔️
+Day 30 of creating useless commits every other day ✔️